 From March 30th to April 16th, 2019 five hip hop artists will travel to the Philippines as part of the Next Level program.
 Beat Maker Chaz “Chazmere” Queen, Dancer Macca “Bgirl Macca” Malik, DJ Candice “DJ Kuttin Kandi” Custodio-Tan, and MC Bryan “Anacron” Recharde Allen will join team manager Jaci Caprice Clark to perform for audiences and collaborate with local artists to promote cross-culture exchange and conflict resolution.
 The team is part of a larger Next Level cohort of twenty American MC’s, DJ’s, beat makers, and hip hop dancers leading exchange programs across the globe.
 You can read more about the artists here.
 Follow us on social media to stay up to date with the trip!

-Chaz “Chazmere” Queen is performing artist, songwriter, producer, and teacher from The Bronx, New York.
+Chaz “Chazmere” Queen is a performing artist, songwriter, producer, and teacher from The Bronx, New York.

 Chaz’s musical practice involves balancing the demands of music production with his capacity as a teacher and mentor in uptown NYC.
 “As an artist ambassador from The Bronx, my mission is to empower and unify our communities by encouraging independent thinking, emotional intelligence and mindfulness through music performance, production, and education.”